 Feel free to try various alternatives.
 Sometimes I like to add kale as well, but it needs to be chopped into small pieces.
 Use less cabbage if you're adding kale.

 You can adjust all the ingredients as you desire.
 There are no hard and fast rules.

 - Cut a few green olives in half.

-- Mix and add more water if necessary to cover everything.
+- Mix and add more water, if necessary, to cover everything.

-During this last step while simmering, you can cook either rice or potatoes to go with the stew once completed.
+During this last step, while simmering, you can cook either rice or potatoes to go with the stew once completed.
 Sometimes I eat it alone since it’s so substantial by itself.